 Why AI Is Changing the Game in Customer Experience

 A chatbot is a computer program designed to simulate human conversation through text or voice, enabling instant interaction with users.
-It is utilised across a wide range of industries, from customer support and e-commerce guidance to service automation, including retail, fintech, gaming, telecom, healthcare, and many more.
+It is used across a wide range of industries, from customer support and e-commerce guidance to service automation, including retail, fintech, gaming, telecom, healthcare, and many more.

 Chatbots in Customer Experience: From Rules to Real Intelligence